 Somewhere, somehow I knew that something was not quite right with my picture and we started having arguments.
 Small, then bigger.
 I thought maybe I wanted to break up with you but I wasn't allowed.
 Instead you broke the door to my apartment down and stayed, pleading with me until after 6 hours I agreed we could try again.
 After the third time, I didn't bother to get my door fixed because what was the point, my apartment didn't contain anything or anyone of value.

-Finally on our two year anniversary you’d organised a surprise.
+Finally on our two year anniversary you'd organised a surprise.
 A foursome with people you knew, because you said it was okay to push the sexual boundaries of a relationship when you loved each other like we did.
 But it was too much for me and I made a scene, made you look bad, rejected your offer and your love.
 So you hit me and bleeding, with the indisputable physical evidence of what our relationship had become, I managed to break up with you for the first time, before it happened again.
-Perhaps it was the excuse I’d been looking for, perhaps I goaded you into it because excepting when you hit me, I couldn’t rightfully accuse you of being abusive.
+Perhaps it was the excuse I'd been looking for, perhaps I goaded you into it because when you hit me, I could rightfully accuse you of being abusive.
 The smallness of each indicator made it impossible.
-But then you made a mistake, and you hit my face.
+But then you made a mistake, and you punched me in the face.

 They saw the black eye, and they asked me.
 Abusive?
 Oh no, I said confidently, and still believed it even then.
 But I stayed in my apartment, fearing to go outside because I saw you waiting for me across the street.
 You popped up unexpectedly on the occasions I did go out.
 I was terrified to go out with anyone else, because I was scared what might happen to them.
 For three long years, I never passed by your work, preferring to take the long route round just in case you saw me.
 I was afraid of you.